Tag Archives: Dave Gibbons

 Each strip was its own entity, linked by Kev’s easily identifiable art and his great sense of humour

-These would appear in nine issues altogether, including every monthly, but often there’d be more than one in each.
-As mentioned before, Kev was so prolific in his OiNK work he’d produce about a sixth of the final issue himself!
-The Meanwhile… strips contain some of my most fondly remembered jokes so it’s great to see them finally join us on the blog and I can’t wait to relive them all over again this coming year.
+These would appear in nine issues altogether, including every monthly, but often there’d be more than one in each edition.
+As mentioned before, Kev was so prolific in his OiNK work he’d produce nearly a sixth of the final issue himself!
+The Meanwhile… strips contain some of my most fondly remembered jokes so it’s great to finally see them on the blog and I can’t wait to relive them all over again this coming year.